prometheus-protocol/create-motoko-mcp-server/template/README.md

     npm run start
     ```
 2.  **Deploy to the Local Replica:** (In a new terminal window)
+    **MODIFIED:** Your canister now requires initialization arguments for ownership and payments.
     ```bash
     npm run deploy
     ```
+    *This script automatically provides default arguments for local deployment.
+You can edit them in `package.json`.*

 ### Step 3: Test with the MCP Inspector

-Your server is live and its default `echo` tool is ready to use.
+Your server is live and its default `get_weather` tool is ready to use.

 1.  **Launch the Inspector:**
     ```bash